 A memorial to George Floyd in Minneapolis on June 2, 2020.
-Credit: Joshua Rashaad McFadden/The New York Times, via Redux
+Photograph by Joshua Rashaad McFadden/The New York Times, via Redux.

 Keeanga: The New York Times says that 2020 saw the largest protest movement in U.S. history, with polls suggesting that anywhere between 15 million and 26 million people participated in various protests over the summer and into the fall.
 I think for many people this was viewed as a turning point in the ongoing struggle for racial justice, particularly in the movement for Black lives that had seemed to be in a lull after the election of Donald Trump — 2020 was a kind of wild, roaring affirmation that Black lives matter.
 There has been very little protest since then, though, certainly nothing on the same scale.
 So what happened?
 Why do you think those protests with millions of people on the streets did not produce the kind of change that people thought it would?